Skip Navigation or Skip to Content

 Evaluation and Management (E/M) Codes

 Ready to get to know Evaluation and Management codes?
-Today, you will learn the three key components of any E/M service, and I'll provide you with some helpful charts you can use to narrow down an E/M code range to a final E/M code.
+In this lesson, you will learn the three key components of any E/M service and discover some helpful charts you can use to narrow down an E/M code range to a final E/M code.
 And as you probably guessed, this lesson ends with plenty of E/M coding practice!

 Surgical Packages and Modifiers